 - You feel really happy, calm, and generally tripped-out.

-- At higher dosages, you can have full-blown hallucinations, similar to an LSD trip, or see things even when your eyes are closed.
-If you see nice things, you generally have a fab time.
+- At higher dosages, you can have full-blown hallucinations, similar to a LSD trip, or see things even when your eyes are closed.
+If you see nice things, you’ll have a sick time (while avoiding being sick, of course).

 What are the bad side effects of taking mushrooms?